Final Legacy

 Originally called Sea Protector, Sea Sentinel, Sub Sentinel, Sub-Mariner, and The Legacy.
 Also code named Polaris during programming.

-Final Legacy is actually a collection of three mini war games in one.
-While none of these games would have stood a chance on their own, together they make for excellent game.
+Final Legacy (originally The Legacy), is actually a collection of three mini action games in one.
+While none of these games are particularly interesting on their own, when put together in one package they make for excellent game.

 The year is 2051.
 Fifty years after the world was nearly destroyed by nuclear war the threat has returned.
 World leaders have begun to intercept radio signals from ancient computer systems in the long silent dead zone.
 Mankind may have ended the war, but the computers are intent on finishing what they began fifty years ago.
 You are captain of the Legacy, a futuristic battleship built to combat this new evil.
 Your mission is to destroy all the remaining missile sites and save the world from a second nuclear war.